 The applicant proposes to vacate NW 6th Street between NW 1st Avenue and North Dixie Highway.
 The street would be repaved and remain as two-way roadway with on-street parking.
-Vacation of the right-of-way will be subject to City Commission approval.
-Planning and Zoning Board action is not required for road vacations.
+Vacation of the right-of-way requires City Commission approval.